 A message from Rockville Chamber of Commerce President and CEO, Marji Graf

 I’m happy to see the better days have arrived!
-Maryland Governor Hogan says COVID-19 State of Emergency, mask mandates to end July 1, 2021.
+Maryland Governor Hogan says COVID-19 State of Emergency.

 The good news: Vaccines have delivered on the promise to end to the public health crisis we’ve been coping with for the better part of a year.
 I want to give a special thank you to the Rockville Mayor and Council — our leaders in the county and state, and our community and Chamber members — for their resilience, creativity and generosity exhibited during the pandemic.

 Every day, I’m inspired by stories of how our businesses have taken care of their employees, customers and the local community.
 And how the community is supporting business by now dining indoors, and continuing to serve outdoors and takeout, as well as ordering goods online from their favorite boutique.

 The Chamber, as always, will focus on helping Rockville thrive.

 In that spirit, here is a list of business resources we hope answer your questions, keep you safe, provide relief, and help you grow your business.